ktorio/ktor-documentation/topics/authentication.md

 * A credential is an object that represents a set of properties for the server to authenticate a principal: a user/password, an API key or an authenticated payload signature, etc.

 To install it, you have to call to `application.install(Authentication)`.
-You have to install this feature directly to the application and it *won't* work in another `ApplicationCallPipeline` like `Route`.
+You have to install this plugin directly to the application and it *won't* work in another `ApplicationCallPipeline` like `Route`.

 >You might still be able to call the install code inside a Route if you have the Application injected in a nested DSL,